Install the Internal Scanner on Linux

 To do so, follow these quick setup steps.

-Install the agent (manual)
+Install the internal scanner (manual)

 Commands are shown for root users.
 Use sudo if running as a less privileged user.